-With an acceptance rate of 24%, UNC Chapel Hill is one of the most selective schools in the country.
+With an acceptance rate of 25%, UNC Chapel Hill is one of the most selective schools in the country.
 Good grades and high test scores alone may not be enough to get you into the school, so do your best to submit a stellar application.

-About 39% of students accepted to UNC Chapel Hill submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 640 and 720.
-Math scores were between 630 and 740.
+About 49% of students accepted to UNC Chapel Hill submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 640 and 730.
+Math scores were between 640 and 760.

-In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
-This is because part-time teachers may not be be on campus as much as their full-time counterparts.
+When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
+This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at University of North Carolina at Chapel Hill is 77%.
 This is higher than the national average of 47%.

-University of North Carolina at Chapel Hill has a freshmen retention rate of 96%.
+University of North Carolina at Chapel Hill has a freshmen retention rate of 95%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

-During the 2017-2018 academic year, there were 18,862 undergraduates at UNC Chapel Hill with 18,303 being full-time and 559 being part-time.
+During the 2017-2018 academic year, there were 19,395 undergraduates at UNC Chapel Hill with 18,505 being full-time and 890 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|